markalexander/imbalanced/README.md

 **Why not the existing `imbalanced-learn` package?**

+This package differs from `imbalanced-learn` in a number of ways:

+  - PyTorch integration.
-This package focuses on neural networks (particularly deep architectures) and aims to be a big-data-friendly implementation in terms of storage and memory use.
+  - A focus on neural networks (particularly deep architectures).
+  - Big-data-friendly implementation in terms of:
+    - Storage and memory considerations.
+    - Use of CUDA not only for the net operations, but also for e.g. faster pre- and post-processing, where appropriate.

-There is also slightly more flexibility for specialized methods in the exposed APIs.
+  - Slightly more flexibility for specialized methods in the exposed APIs.

+If you don't need these, then you might want to use `imbalanced-learn` instead.

 **Why no Python 2.7 support?**